benjaminion/upgrading-ethereum-book/src/book.md

 Throughout the spec, (almost) all integers are unsigned 64 bit numbers, `uint64`, but this hasn't always been the case.

 Regarding "unsigned", there was [much discussion](https://github.com/ethereum/eth2.0-specs/issues/626) around whether Eth2 should use signed or unsigned integers, but eventually unsigned was chosen.
-As a result, it is critical to preserve the order of operations in some places to avoid inadvertantly causing underflows since negative numbers are forbidden.
+As a result, it is critical to preserve the order of operations in some places to avoid inadvertently causing underflows since negative numbers are forbidden.

 And regarding "64 bit", early versions of the spec used [other](https://github.com/ethereum/consensus-specs/commit/4c3c8510d4abf969a7170fce10dcfb5d4df408c8) bit lengths than 64 (a "[premature optimisation](http://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now [standardised at 64 bits](https://github.com/ethereum/consensus-specs/pull/1746) throughout the spec, the only exception being [`ParticipationFlags`](#participationflags), introduced in the Altair fork, which has type `uint8`.